-The Final Exam is a proctored exam and will be taken in class on December 16th starting 6 PM and ending at 9 PM EST. The exam is only accessible during the final exam period.
+The Final Exam is a proctored exam and will be taken in class starting 6 PM and ending at 8:30 PM EST. The exam is only accessible during the final exam period.
 You can access it from the Assessments section of the course.
-Final Exam Duration: 3 hours
+Final Exam Duration: 2.5 hours